 Without a doubt, the most popular Armenian dessert is Paklava (Baklava to non-Armenians).
 Flaky, buttery layers of Phyllo dough, with a center layer of chopped nuts & cinnamon, then drizzled with a simple syrup, Mmmmmmmmm!

 Love it, but this takes too long, so here’s what I do…

 Instead of using Phyllo dough sheets, I purchase bite-sized, pre-made Phyllo cups (15 count per box) in the freezer section of my local grocery store.
 What a time-saver!
 This works in other recipes, too.

-2. Place each phyllo cup place on a baking sheet.
+- Remove phyllo cups from packaging and place them on a baking sheet.

-5. Remove from oven.
-While still hot, drizzle some of the cooled simple syrup over each cup.
+- Remove from oven.
+While still hot, drizzle a little of the cooled simple syrup over each cup.

 - Serve warm or at room temperature.
 (Note: for a neater presentation, place each phyllo cup in a mini cupcake paper liner.)